-- 4.1.3.8 Offshore, the most common types of PAHs are naphthalene, phenanthrene, chrysene and benzo[a]pyrene with total PAH concentrations that generally vary between 0.028 and 0.200 mg/kg (OSPAR Commission, 2000, as cited in Cefas, 2001a).
+- 4.1.3.9 Offshore, the most common types of PAHs are naphthalene, phenanthrene, chrysene and benzo[a]pyrene with total PAH concentrations that generally vary between 0.028 and 0.200 mg/kg (OSPAR Commission, 2000, as cited in Cefas, 2001a).
 The typical range of values recorded for surface sediments from the North Sea offshore area for total PAH is 0.7 to 2.7 mg/kg (Cefas, 2001b).
-The results for total PAH (i.e. the summed total of the EPA 16 including dibenzothiophene) ranged between <0.001 and 0.303 mg/kg, although the majority of sites were below 0.030 mg/kg and so within the range of typical sediments for the North Sea.
+The results for total PAH (i.e. the summed total of the EPA 16 including dibenzothiophene) ranged between <0.001 and 0.360 mg/kg, although most sites were below 0.030 mg/kg and so within the range of typical sediments for the North Sea.
 The results can also be compared to data from the Clean Seas Environmental Monitoring Programme (CSEMP), previously known as the National Marine Monitoring Programme (NMMP).
-Station 345 (offshore of the Humber/Wash) from that programme is within the Hornsea Three benthic ecology study area approximately 8.5 km north-northeast of sample site Z037 (Figure 4.1).
-Cefas (2001b) report total PAH results for that station ranged from 0.097 to 0.202 mg/kg (the average result being 0.171 mg/kg). - 4.1.3.9 From the DTI results (DTI, 2002) the predominantly low NPD/4-6 ring PAH ratios indicate that these compounds are likely to be from pyrolytic (i.e. from the incomplete combustion of organic material), rather than petrogenic, sources. - 4.1.3.10 All values of the United States Environmental Protection Agency (US EPA) 16 listed PAHs were well below the Cefas AL1 concentrations for individual PAHs and also the Canadian TEL levels throughout the Hornsea Three benthic ecology study area.
-In addition to the EPA 16, dibenzothiophene was also measured and was found to be above the typical background concentration of 0.6 μg/kg but well below the ERL (190 μg/kg) (O'Conner 2004; OSPAR, 2009) and are unlikely to cause significant effects on benthic macrofauna.
+Station 345 (offshore of the Humber/Wash) from that programme is within the Hornsea Three benthic ecology study area approximately 8.5 km north-northeast of sample site Z037 (Figure 4.4).
+Cefas (2001b) report total PAH results for that station ranged from 0.097 to 0.202 mg/kg (with an average of 0.171 mg/kg). - 4.1.3.10 From the SEA results (DTI, 2002) the predominantly low naphthalene, phenanthrene and dibenzothiophene (including their C1-C3 alkyl homologues; NPD)/4-6 ring PAH ratios indicate that these compounds are likely to be from pyrolytic (i.e. from the incomplete combustion of organic material), rather than petrogenic, sources. - All values of EPA 16 listed PAHs were well below the Cefas AL1 concentrations for individual PAHs 4.1.3.11 (0.1 mg/kg) and the respective Canadian TEL levels throughout the Hornsea Three benthic ecology study area.
+In addition to the EPA 16, dibenzothiophene was measured and recorded at concentrations up to 0.006 mg/kg and naphthalene was recorded at up to 0.03 mg/kg, which were both well within the Cefas AL1 concentrations for individual PAHs.
+Therefore, as outlined in paragraph 4.1.3.2, EPA 16 listed PAHs, dibenzothiophene and naphthalene were recorded at levels that would typically be considered suitable for disposal at sea.